A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor: 21-cm Brightness Temperature Field

-In order to study ionization history, we have generated mock 21-cm field in a 200 Mpc box, using the publicly available semi numerical code \texttt{21cmFAST}~\cite{Mesinger:2010ne}.
-The code generates Gaussian random initial density field in the same way as in N-body simulations and then evolves it using the Zel'dovich approximation.
-It generates the density $~\delta_{\rm NL}(\vec x)$, spin temperature $~T_{s}(\vec x)$ , peculiar velocity and ionization field $x_{\rm HI}(\vec x)$ at every grid point $\vec x$ and finally calculates the differential brightness temperature $\delta T_b (\vec x)$ at that point.
-For our purpose we chose 1024 pixel grid for the initial conditions and 512 pixel grid for the evolved fields.
-The initial conditions were generated at a redshift of $z=300$.
 In order to identify ionized regions the code uses an excursion set approach similar to the Press-Schechter theory of halo mass functions.
 According to this approach \cite{Furlanetto:2004nh} an isolated region of mass $m$ is self ionized if it has sufficient mass in luminous sources.
 For such a region of size $R(m)$ corresponding to the mass $m$ the number of ionizing photons should be greater than the number of neutral hydrogen atoms.
-The above criteria boils down to the following condition:
+The above criteria boils down to the following condition,